influxdata/docs-v2/content/resources/videos/Using-the-InfluxDB-Python-Client-Library-Administrative-API.md

 ---
 title: Using the InfluxDB Python Client Library Administrative API
 description: >
-  If you're already a Python user, InfluxDB's Python client library lets you use a familiar language, like Python, to quickly get up-to-speed with InfluxDB.
+  If you're already a Python user, InfluxDB's Python client library lets you use a familiar language, to quickly get up-to-speed with InfluxDB.
 Here, Sunbrye Ly discusses some of the administrative tasks available with the Python client library and when you might want to use them.
 menu:
   resources:
     parent: Videos